 In addition to the update feature, the telematics module includes remote diagnostics.
 All error codes and their history can be viewed in a web application for the authorized workshop.
-In the future, additional data from the vehicle will also help during troubleshooting to identify the issue as precisely as possible; for example, oil and coolant temperature curves, the number of gear shifts, driving time in each gear, and other trend data provides information on the operating conditions of the vehicle.
+In the future, additional data from the vehicle will also help during troubleshooting to identify the issue as precisely as possible; for example, oil and coolant temperature curves, the number of gear shifts, driving time in each gear, and other trend data provide information on the operating conditions of the vehicle.
 With this data, the cause of the faults can be precisely narrowed down, and the workshop can prepare any repairs in the best possible way.
 This data can also be used for predictive maintenance, whereby maintenance is carried out in a timely manner so that faults do not occur in the first place.

 With increasing connectivity, security is of particular importance.
 As a result of the use of a growing number of software applications and a permanent online connection, vehicles are a potential target for cyber attacks, similar to smartphone or computer operating systems.
-Within the framework of incident management, it will soon be possible to install a required system update – once again, without needing to go to the workshop.
+Within the framework of incident management, it will soon be possible to install a required system update—once again, without needing to go to the workshop.

-Beginning in 2020, MAN will be putting the first vehicles on the road that will be capable of over-the-air updates – also to collect field data to further develop the system.
+Beginning in 2020, MAN will be putting the first vehicles on the road that will be capable of over-the-air updates—also to collect field data to further develop the system.
 At the beginning of 2021, customers will then also be able to order the first retrofitted features as an upgrade.
-Thanks to standardized electric and electronic architecture, the over-the-air updates and feature activation will not only be possible in trucks, but also in MAN buses.
+Thanks to standardized electric and electronic architecture, the over-the-air updates and feature activation will be possible not only in trucks, but also in MAN buses.